qjacob/ft_linear_regression/README.md

 - 'x & y' are a value of our data set

+- x are our input value, y are output value

 - 'm' is the size of our data set

 - 'i' is the index of where we are in our data set